Icinga/icingaweb2-module-director/doc/05-Upgrading.md

 all you need is to replace the Director module folder with the new one.
 Or to run `git checkout v1.7.x` in case you installed Director from GIT.

 As always, you'll then be prompted to apply pending Database Migrations.
+There is now a new, modern (and mandatory) Background Daemon, the old (optional) Jobs Daemon must be removed.
+Please check our [documentation](75-Background-Daemon.md) for related instructions.

 <a name="upgrade-to-1.6.x"></a>Upgrading to 1.6.x
 -------------------------------------------------